 This list is remarkably different than the situation in Russia.
 Over the past several years, the Kremlin has passed several laws targeting foreign news media and news media that does not tow the party line.
 These include restrictions on foreign ownership restrictions and the foreign agent label.
 Perhaps the Kremlin, in alleging infringement on free speech is mirror imaging and confusing the American ‘foreign agent’ law with their own restrictive and highly punitive version.

 In my 2015 article, I cautioned against designating RT as a foreign agent because the U.S., with incapacitated capability in public diplomacy and public communication in general, would suffer more than it gained.
 Then, few understood or heard of RT or Sputnik, and fewer still understood the potentially negative impact of the organizations.
-Not that the audiences of either have grown appreciably, or that these audiences were ever significant, but there is a ripple, or echo, effect of these organizations seen in social media, generally as a result of other fringe and opportunistic information media outlets.
+Not that the audiences of either have grown appreciably, or that these audiences were ever of significant size, but there is a ripple effect of these organizations as their message echoes across social media, generally as a result of other fringe and opportunistic information media outlets, like InfoWars.
 The chance the public might buy the Kremlin’s argument that the U.S. Government was trying to suppress free speech might win out if the government was unable to articulate its rationale, a failure in communication the government repeatedly demonstrated across most policy areas.

 It is long past time that the Department of Justice directs the Kremlin’s media to register as foreign agents under FARA.
 It is also time for the Congress to update and re-empower FARA for the issues we face today.